debops/debops/README.md

 * Manage `/etc/crypttab` and `/etc/fstab`.
 * Create a LUKS header backup and store it on the Ansible controller.

-### Notes
+### Note

 This role is currently being migrated to the DebOps project.
-For the time in between v0.1.0 is available on Ansible Galaxy as [`ypid.crypttab`](https://galaxy.ansible.com/detail#/role/4559).
+For the time in between, v0.1.0 of the role is available on Ansible Galaxy as [`ypid.crypttab`](https://galaxy.ansible.com/detail#/role/4559).

 ### Installation